Vacancy and Unoccupancy Clauses in Property Insurance

 California-Specific Considerations

 California homeowner insurance policies commonly include vacancy clauses with 30- or 60-day thresholds.
 California courts generally follow the majority rule that “vacant” means empty of contents and “unoccupied” means empty of people.
-When policy language is ambiguous, California courts apply well-established rules of construction in favor of the insured, consistent with California Insurance Code § 1654 and the principle that exclusions must be conspicuous, plain, and clear.
+When policy language is ambiguous, California courts apply well-established rules of construction in favor of the insured.

 California also has strong fair claims settlement practices regulations (Cal.
 Code Regs. tit.
 10, § 2695.1 et seq.) that require insurers to conduct thorough investigations before denying claims.
 An insurer that denies a claim under the vacancy clause without investigating whether the property was truly vacant — as opposed to merely unoccupied — may be violating these regulations.
 The insurer bears the burden of proving that an exclusion applies, and that burden extends to proving vacancy, not merely proving that no one was physically present.